The Art of Rondo: Barcelona's Favorite Drill for Faster Thinking

 A Note From Our Training Philosophy

 At Joga Bonito Academy, we incorporate Rondos extensively into all our sessions.
-This philosophy comes directly from our leadership: Coach Hugo has participated in two official FC Barcelona soccer camps, where he learned many specialized Rondo exercises that are essential for helping players think faster and make quicker decisions under pressure.
+This philosophy comes directly from our leadership: Coach Hugo has participated in two official FC Barcelona soccer camps, where he learned specialized Rondo exercises essential for helping players think faster and make quicker decisions under pressure.
 We bring that elite methodology directly to our players here.

 "Follow Coach Hugo on Instagram and check out the images from the camps, Visca Barca! @Coach__Hugo"